Omlahid/NaNoWriMo-Discord-Bot/README.md

 # NaNoWriMo-Discord-Bot
-**WARNING THIS BOT IS STILL IN EARLY ALPHA.
-THERE IS NO COMMENT IN THE CODE, AND THERE MIGHT BE SOME BUGS LEFT.
-THE CREATOR IS STILL ACTIVELY WORKING ON IT 2016/10/11**

-This bot (Omlabot) is a small bot I've created.
-It uses the discord.js library, and is deployed through node.js.
+This bot (Omlabot) uses the discord.js library, and is deployed through node.js.

-As of 2016/12/10, the bot supports French and English messages.
+The bot comes with English and French support out-of-the-box.
 Edit the `auth.json` to change the language.

+You can also add different language.
+Scroll down for more information.

 ## I-Know-What-I'm-Doing Documentation

 For this bot to work, you need to have node.js 6.0.0+ installed.
 This is to download [discord.js](https://github.com/hydrabolt/discord.js/), which is required to run this bot.

-Then, you need to open the auth.json file, and enter the e-mail and password of the account that will serve as your bot.
+Then, you need to open the auth.json file, and enter the token of the account that will serve as your bot.
 You then simply need to run `start.bat`.

 ## I-Have-Never-Done-Anything-Like-This-Before Documentation